-Fooled by Randomness (2001) is a treaty on the fallibility of human cognition, focusing on our tendency to develop stories and imagine trends where there was actually only just chance and randomness.
+Fooled by Randomness (2001) is a book on the fallibility of human cognition, exploring our tendency to develop logically sounding but actually naive and false stories and trends where there was actually only just chance and randomness.

 - There’s often more chance involved in big successes than people think